Daniel-ZA/CDK-Abstractions-EscapeHatches/README.md

 ### UnEscape Hatches

 * Provides the capability to go up an abstraction level.
-* Helpful when you want to use convenience methods like .addObjectCreatedNotification() that aren't available on the L1 construct.
+* Helpful when you want to use convenience methods like [.enableEventBridgeNotification()](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3.Bucket.html#enablewbreventwbrbridgewbrnotification) that aren't available on the L1 construct.

 ```
     const CfnBucket = new s3.CfnBucket(this, 'MyBucket', {